Student Warning: nicotine addiction

 How would addiction to e-cigarettes change your life?

-Nicotine stimulates the body's nervous system, activating it's impulsive fight or flight survival response.
-It would make your heart pound up to 18 beats per minute faster.
+Nicotine stimulates the body's nervous system, activating its impulsive fight or flight survival response.
+It makes the heart pound up to 18 beats per minute faster.
 It means that you might never again experience deep, true and prolonged relaxation.
-It would result in reduced control over your impulses, with greater difficulty making well-reasoned and thoughtful
+It would result in reduced control over your impulses, with greater difficulty making well-reasoned and thoughtful decisions.

 It would also mean that stressful situations would become even more stressful.
 How?
 The body's urine turns more acidic when we get stressed.
 The more acidic the addict's urine becomes, the quicker the alkaloid nicotine is eliminated from their bloodstream.
 It would mean adding the onset of early nicotine withdrawal atop every stressful situation life throws your way.